wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ---
 title: "Restaurant Is Now Delivering: a Facebook Bot in Node.js"
-description: This tutorial is about the blah blah blah
+description: "This javascript tutorial shows how to code a facebook bot which tells a user whether a restaurant is currently delivering.
+Using Vonage API and Node.js. "
 author: benjamin-aronov
 published: true
 published_at: 2021-10-13T16:57:51.724Z